jbarndt/fcbh-dataset-io/README.md

 + script_text
 + script_begin_ts
 + script_end_ts
++ script_mfcc

+The script_id is a surrogate auto generated integer primary key.
 The logical primary key, which should be implemented as a unique index, consists of language_id, book_id, chapter_num, script_num.

 ### Audio Word Record